 * NightmareFuel: Mostly in the form of the ridiculously varied and unpredictable dangers of living on the unsettled prairie.
 The whole family bedridden with malaria at the same time with no one around to help until the nearest neighbors happen to check on them; all the times anyone gets stranded out in a blizzard and nearly doesn't make it back (or actually doesn't, in some secondhand stories), especially when it's made clear just how close someone could be to shelter and not even know it; the tornadoes, the fire, and most of all the "grasshopper weather."
-And although there's an almost oppressively civilized, Victorian tone to a lot of the social interaction in the books, TheWildWest creeps in here and there: the railroad workers in ''By the Shores of Silver Lake'', particularly the mob that nearly attacks Pa; the story of a homesteader who left his farm briefly and came back to find a squatter there who shot him dead; and even Mrs. Brewster, the wife in the family Laura stays with when she's teaching school, who is so homesick and stir-crazy from isolation that she's become dysfunctional and abusive to her husband and threatens him with a butcher knife one night ("If I can't go home one way, I can another").
+And although there's an almost oppressively civilized, Victorian tone to a lot of the social interaction in the books, TheWildWest creeps in here and there: the railroad workers in ''By the Shores of Silver Lake'', particularly the mob that nearly attacks Pa; the story of a homesteader who left his farm briefly and came back to find a squatter there who shot him dead; and even Mrs. Brewster, the wife in the family Laura stays with when she's teaching school, who is so homesick and stir-crazy from isolation (and she's possibly bipolar, from the description) that she's become dysfunctional and abusive to her husband and threatens him with a butcher knife one night ("If I can't go home one way, I can another").

 ** The leeches in Plum Creek.

 ** Mice chew off some of Pa's hair as he sleeps.